yuyatinnefeld/cloud-native-kiosk/README.md

 # Cloud Native Kiosk App on GCP / AWS

-## About
+## Overview
 This GitHub project focuses on learning cloud native technologies and frameworks.
 The objective is to gain hands-on experience with the latest tools and techniques for building scalable and resilient cloud-based applications.
 Topics covered include Docker, Kubernetes, GCP, AWS, Terraform, and best practices for security, testing, and CI/CD.
 The project provides interactive, hands-on learning through practical exercises and real-world scenarios.
 Whether you're a beginner or experienced developer, this project offers the knowledge and skills needed to become proficient in cloud computing.

 ## Cloud Native Kiosk
- The cloud native kiosk is a monorepo project which built by Python framework Flask (FE) + FastAPI (BE).
-You may see a live demo of this project on GCP from the following link. http://xxx.com.
-This App has login system functionality.
-The guest user is able to browse, search and add product to cart only.
-Checkout and payment option is available for registered users.
+The cloud native kiosk is a monorepo project built using the Python frameworks Flask (for the frontend) and FastAPI (for the backend).
+You can view a live demo of the project on GCP at http://xxx.com.
+The app has a login system, where guests can browse, search, and add products to the cart, but only registered users can checkout and make payments.

 ## Motivation
-I decided to continue the project for the following reasons:
+The author decided to continue this project for the following reasons:
-- to build a modern Python monorepo project with Flask and FastAPI which you can use as a template for your business case.
+- To build a modern Python monorepo project with Flask and FastAPI that can serve as a template for your own business cases.
-- to use cloud native and GitOps tool like k8s, Prometheus, argoCD in practice.
+- To gain hands-on experience with cloud native and GitOps tools such as k8s, Prometheus, and ArgoCD.
-- to learn cloud technology like GCP, AWS, Terraform, Github
+- To learn about cloud technologies like GCP, AWS, Terraform, and GitHub.

 ## Application Use Cases
-- users can see kiosk items
+- Users can view items available on the kiosk.
-- users can create and manage their account
+- Users can create and manage their account.
-- users can add items to shopping cart
+- Users can add items to their shopping cart.

-## Requirements and Tech Stack Choices:
+## Requirements and Technology Stack:
 - Frontend Framework: Flask
 - Backend Framework: FastAPI
 - Deployment Manger: Kubernetes
 - Continuous Integration Tool: GitHub Actions
 - Continuous Delivery Tool: ArgoCD
-- Hosting: Google Cloud -> Hybrid Cloud (GCP + RPi + AWS)
+- Hosting: Google Cloud (with a hybrid cloud setup using GCP, RPi, and AWS)

 ## 1. Local Debugging (Application)
 ```bash